-The YRGBK script splits the colors in an image based on the Hues and the Values, with all of the Value information going to the Black, White and Gray channels.
+The YRGBK script splits the colors in an image into Hues and the Values, with all of the Value information going to the Black, White and Gray channels.
 The Hues are then split into a set of primary colors, and, if the Use Ink Colors box is checked, assigned printable ink colors.
-The Black channel is adjusted by default to work with the printable colors.
+The Black channel is adjusted automatically to work with the colors.

-When a color in an image falls outside of the ink color set used for printing the color is said to be “Out of Gamut”.
-This can cause color shifts in the image when running a color separation through the script.
-By Unchecking the Use Ink Colors check box, we can keep the colors in their original, primary state.
-This creates a separation with a much larger color range.
+When a color in an image falls outside of the color range generated by a color model the color is said to be “Out of Gamut”.
+The YRGBK script generates a color model whose Gamut is limited by the ink colors used.
+Colors which can not be created by the inks are printed using the closest color available.
+By Unchecking the Use Ink Colors check box we can keep the colors in their original, primary state, generating a separation with a much larger color range.